 On Flat, Featureless, and Shallow Lakes and Ponds

 On flat, relatively featureless ponds and lakes, crappie are going to hang near the bottom.
-In fact, they sometimes sit with their pectoral fins almost touching the lake bed, and may be all but invisible to your flasher.
+In fact, they sometimes sit with their pectoral fins almost touching the lake bed, and they may be all but invisible to your flasher.
 This can be true for any body of water, and just because you can’t see a school doesn’t mean it isn’t there.

 On Ponds and Lakes with Structure and Varying Depth

-Crappie are often caught in 20 to 30 feet of water, but many experienced anglers know that they move shallow in the afternoon, as the water heats up.
-That can make evening a prime time to catch them, even though they’re generally more active in morning.
+Crappie are often caught in 20 to 30 feet of water, but many experienced anglers know that they move to shallow areas in the afternoon, as the water heats up.
+That can make evening a prime time to catch them, even though they’re generally more active in the morning.
 Look for shallower water that holds the prey items they love.

 Designed much like a fly, these pre-made jigs are deadly on black crappie.
 Mimicking an insect, the skirt on these jigs floats and flutters, tantalizing crappie into a strike.
-We particularly recommend chartreuse and white
+We particularly recommend chartreuse and white.

-White crappie love minnows, and if you’re having trouble finding live bait of the right size–tiny!–Berkley’s got you covered.
+White crappie love minnows, and if you’re having trouble finding live bait of the right size--tiny!--Berkley’s got you covered.
 Just 2 inches long, these shad-imitating soft baits feature a tail that wriggles to provoke a strike.

 Always an excellent choice for crappie, everything from minnows to worms to insects can be used to sweeten a jig.
 Make your choice based on the species you’re chasing.